Utility discount programs, bill credits, and other assistance

 Natural Gas

-This program from Washington Gas discounts the distribution portion of a customer’s bill from November through April of each year.
-Additionally, RES customers receive a discount equal to 100% of the distribution portion of their bill.
-RES customer’s bills will also list the surcharges that RES customers do not pay, including the RES surcharge, the Sustainable Energy Trust Fund surcharge, and the Energy Assistance Trust Fund surcharge.
-Customers can enroll in RES at any time, but the enrollment year begins on October 1.
+Through this program, eligible households may qualify for a discount on a portion of the natural gas they use each month from November through April of each year.
+RES customers’ bills will also list the surcharges that RES customers do not pay, including the RES surcharge, the Sustainable Energy Trust Fund surcharge, and the Energy Assistance Trust Fund surcharge.
+Customers can enroll in RES anytime, but the enrollment year begins on October 1.

 Telephone